 Anthony Dilorenzo, MSW

-Anthony started his career in social work and education at the Tennyson Center for Children where he worked as a Supervisor for Youth Treatment Counselors in the residential and day treatment programs.
-He now runs a company called Circles where he trains, coaches, and supports the implementation of Restorative Practice Programs focused on supporting educators with classroom management and developing strong communities within schools.
-Anthony also works as a therapist at Denver Springs Mental Wellness, primarily with youth struggling with suicidal and homicidal ideation.
+Anthony started his career in social work and education as a supervisor for youth treatment counselors in both residential and day treatment programs.
+He now runs a company in which he trains, coaches, and supports the implementation of restorative practice programs.
+Anthony also works as a therapist primarily with youth struggling with suicidal and homicidal ideation.
 He believes that our response to school violence and adverse behaviors needs to be a response that focuses on the root causes of peer isolation and lagging social emotional skills.

 Katherine Pivoda, MA

 Katherine Pivoda has been teaching reading and composition at the University of Colorado Denver for nearly a decade.
 After earning her MA in literature, she taught at International College Beijing for two years, overseeing writing center operations and working intensively with ESL students and English instructors.
 Now, she works primarily with first-year college students.
 She is a Pushcart Prize nominated essayist and a PhD student studying Education.

 Laurie LaComb has been working in the public-school arena for over 25 years and currently serves as the Healthy Schools Coordinator for the Douglas County School District in Colorado where she teaches SEL and mindfulness to students and staff.
 Laurie received her 200-yoga certification, completed the ambassador program with Mindful Life, as well as taken courses through the Institute for Mindful Leadership, Kristin Neff, Mindful Schools, and Mindful Education.
 Her passions include social-emotional learning, working with children/teens/teachers, staff wellness, self-compassion, family, yoga, meditation, and chocolate.